Blasman/mIRC-Twitch-Scripts/README.md

 ### If You Do Not Have a mIRC Twitch Bot, Set One Up

 1. Download and install mIRC.
 UNCHECK EVERYTHING except "Scripts" and "Help Files" on the "Choose Components" section of the install, as you don't need most of it. http://www.mirc.com/get.html

 2. Get **YOUR BOT'S** Twitch account (**NOT** the Twitch name that you stream with) up and running with mIRC, and set up your main Twitch account's channel as an auto-join channel as well.
-See http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc#mIRC%20guide or https://www.youtube.com/watch?v=k7ULgVCZ3Ns
+See http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc#mIRC%20guide (you may ignore the section titled "Join/Parts - mIRC," as one of the required scripts below will perform the same function automatically).

+3. [Optional] I have created a YouTube video for setting up mIRC and making it as unobtrusive as possible.
+It is created with the purpose of lurking in channels in mind, however, you may find some of the information useful.  https://www.youtube.com/watch?v=k7ULgVCZ3Ns

 ## Once You Do Have a mIRC Twitch Bot
 ### Download Required Scripts